 Oxidative stress (OS) is another piece of the egg quality puzzle.
 OS is the name for the damage caused to your cells when there are not enough antioxidants in your body to mop up excess free radicals.
 Scientists have found that OS can damage the egg cells in developing follicles.

-Free radicals form naturally as part of the mitochondrial energy production process we spoke of before.
-Free radicals also come from external sources, such as drinking alcohol and coffee, smoking cigarettes, and exposure to environmental pollutants (Ruder) (air pollution, chemicals in cleaning products and personal care products, radiation from electronic devices, solar radiation from the sun, and so on).
-(Agarwal)
+As part of the mitochondrial energy production process we spoke of before, free radicals form naturally.
+Free radicals also come from external sources, such as drinking alcohol and coffee, smoking cigarettes, and exposure to environmental pollutants (air pollution, chemicals in cleaning products and personal care products, radiation from electronic devices, solar radiation from the sun, and so on).

-How to Boost Egg Quality Through Fertility Diet and Lifestyle Changes
+How to Boost Egg Quality Through Fertility Diet and Lifestyle Changes: 4 Tips

 - Limit your intake of caffeine and alcohol